jhund/filterrific/pages/action_controller_api.md

 class UsersController < ApplicationController

   def index
-    # Initialize the filter settings:
+    # Initialize the filter settings from the following data:
-    # Use params from filter form submission, or if none given, use what's
+    # 1. Request params from filter form submission
-    # persisted in the session.
-If nothing is persisted in the session,
+    # 2. Params persisted in session
-    # Filterrific will use the defaults defined in your model.
+    # 3. Defaults defined in the User model
-    @filterrific = Filterrific::ParamSet.new(
+    @filterrific = Filterrific.new(
       User,
       params[:filterrific] || session[:filterrific_users]
     )